HauShianChin/HauShianChin/README.md

-- 🔭 I’m currently working on [Eight360 NOVA's power system](https://www.eight360.com/) and a quantitative trading algorthim whith a winrate of 71%
+- 🔭 I’m currently working on [Eight360 NOVA's power system](https://www.eight360.com/) and a quantitative trading algorthim with a winrate of 71%

 - 🌱 I’m currently learning **VHDL design, C++/Python implementation of HFT Strategies and quantitative trading algorithms.**